Purpose-built for sleep and circadian science

 How does the EMA system work?

 Researchers design questionnaires using a visual builder with four question types: multiple choice (single or multi-select), Likert scales, and visual analogue sliders.
-Up to 20 questions per questionnaire.
-Pre-built templates are available for commonly used measures, such as SSS, PANAS etc, which can be used as-is or adapted to your protocol.
+Up to 30 questions per questionnaire.
+Pre-built templates are available for commonly used measures including PANAS, PANAS-SF, KSS, and SSS, which can be used as-is or adapted to your protocol.

 Three scheduling modes are available: fixed daily times, random prompts within a time window, or block-randomised schedules.
 Prompts are timezone-aware and delivered as push notifications.
 Each prompt has a configurable response window with an automatic reminder if the participant has not yet started.